 The filtration room is next on the tour with that state-of-the-art reverse osmosis system I mentioned.
 He's proud of this technology and swears it helps make the moonshine so smooth.
 Around the corner is the cool and aromatic barrel room with long rows of oak barrels lining either side.
 Here is where clear moonshine is aged in oak barrels to become Belmont Farm's Virginia Whiskey.
 A larger barrel of Virginia Whiskey he's been aging for 25 years sits in the corner, just about ready for bottling, though he admits there's only about a half-barrel left.
 "We've been sampling it for quite a while now, so it's not quite a full barrel anymore!"

-That sweet, fermented aroma in the air of the barrel room is the natural exchange from the soaked barrel wood evaporating into the air, or what Chuck calls the Angel's Share.
-"We get what's in the barrel, the angels get the rest."
+That sweet, fermented aroma in the air of the barrel room is the natural exchange from the soaked barrel wood evaporating into the air, or what Chuck calls the angel's share.
 One smell of this room and you get a good idea what's ahead in the tasting room.

-I had the pleasure of getting to know Chuck and his wife Jeanette many years ago and working with them through my former role as head of tourism for that area of Virginia.
+I had the pleasure of working with Chuck and his wife Jeanette many years ago in my former role heading up tourism in that part of Virginia.
 Belmont Farm Distillery is one of the most popular tourism attractions there, and visitors travel from around the world to see it, with good reason.

 Culpeper and central Virginia is largely agricultural and Chuck's influence has helped to preserve and promote much of its agricultural heritage.
 He saw the benefit of agri-tourism for the entire community long before most people knew there was such a thing.